 Thrives in areas with hot temperatures.

 Do you get frustrated by the shady spots in your garden?
 It’s more likely that you’re frustrated by planting sun-loving plants in the wrong place and watching them fail.
 Though it would make things a lot easier for gardeners (and growers) if shade fit neatly into categories of ‘part’ or ‘full,’ such is rarely the case in an average garden, and this leads to frustration when plants don’t bloom or exhibit weak growth.
-Once you take the time to understand the exposure of different parts of your property to available light, you can make better choices when selecting plants and giving them what they need to thrive.
+Once you understand the light exposure of different parts of your property, you can make better choices when selecting plants, and give them what they need to thrive.

-First things first.
-Get excited!
-If you have shade in your garden you are extremely fortunate.
+First things first, get excited!
+If you have shade in your garden, you are extremely fortunate.
 Not only are there a wealth of wonderful plants available to create a lush, inviting space, the coolest place to be in the heat of summer is quite literally a shady garden.
-Instead of ignoring your shade or feeling exasperated by it, it’s time to understand it.
+Instead of ignoring your shade or feeling exasperated by it, we'll help you understand it!

-And, to understand it, first you must assess it.
-Pick a day during both the spring and summer months.
-Make sure you’ll be home all day and set your phone alarm to ring every hour.
-Each hour, make a note of whether a certain area in your garden is sunny or shady.
-When you put those hours together, you’ll have a much better idea of what you’re really dealing with and can plant accordingly.
+To understand shade, first you must assess it, with a few simple steps.
+Pick a day during the spring and summer months, where you can be home all day, and set an alarm to ring every hour.
+Each hour, make a note of whether the area in your garden is sunny or shady.
+When you put those notes together, you’ll have a much better idea of what you’re really dealing with and can plant accordingly.
 Chances are your shade falls somewhere in the following five categories:

 This is one of the most popular categories of shade (for growers and gardeners), as plants in a part-shade location experience 4-6 hours of sun each day and some sun lovers can adapt quite easily – such as day lilies and garden phlox.
 Experiment, and be aware that morning sun is usually much gentler than afternoon sun, which can burn foliage and flowers of shade lovers who need light to bloom.